Bicycle Network: Metro Routes

 Roads Minister Tim Pallas is expected to consider the results of the studies soon.
 The latest survey leaves little room for equivocation, such is the growth of the bike traffic.

-Bicycle Network Victoria commissions an independent count on the same weekend each September so as to accurately gauge growth.
+Bicycle Network commissions an independent count on the same weekend each September so as to accurately gauge growth.

 The aim is to turn Beach Rd into the world's premier cycle training route with weekend no stopping zones and other design measures.